rbochet/National-Geographic-Wallpaper-Download/README.md

 What are the limits of these scripts ?
 --------------------------------------
-They currently work with 2010 + y.
+They currently work with 2009-09 + wallpapers.

-Before, naming and resolution was different.
+Before, naming and/or resolution was different.

 I want to add / change something
 --------------------------------